angelrps/MasterDataScience_FinalProject/README.md

 It merges taxis and precipitation data into a single dataset, cleaned and ready for analysis and modeling.

 **4. [Data Analysis](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Data_Analysis_01.ipynb)**:
-It does not produce any output needed to execute the app but it contains the analysis in case that you want to execute it yuorself.
+It does not produce any output needed to execute the app but it contains the analysis in case that you want to execute it yourself.

 **5. [Modeling](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Modelling_01.ipynb)**:
 Explores different regression models and produces a pickle file with the selected model.
 You can also take the [pickle file from here](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/model_regGB.pickle)